drivendataorg/boem-belugas-runtime/README.md

 This repository has three primary uses for competitors:

 1. 💡 **Example solutions**: You can find two examples that will help you develop your own solution.
     - **[Quickstart example](TBD):** A minimal code example that runs succesfully in the runtime environment and outputs a properly formatted submission CSV.
-This will generate random predictions, so unfortunately you won't win the competition this example, but you can use it as a guide for bringing in your own work and generating a real submission.
+This will generate random predictions, so unfortunately you won't win the competition with this example, but you can use it as a guide for bringing in your own work and generating a real submission.
-  - **Benchmark solution:** This example implements the benchmark solution submission code based on the [benchmark blog post](TBD).
+    - **Benchmark solution:** This example implements the benchmark solution based on the [benchmark blog post](TBD).
-2. 🔧 **Test your submission**: Test your `submission` files with a locally running version of the container to discover errors before submitting to the competition site.
+2. 🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.
 3. 📦 **Request new packages in the official runtime**: Since the Docker container will not have network access, all packages must be pre-installed.
 If you want to use a package that is not in the runtime environment, make a pull request to this repository.

  ----